zhdk/TPF-JAM-TOOL/README.md

 ## About

-TPF-JAM-TOOL is a low-latency online jamming tool designed to connect up to sixteen musicians in different locations to play together in near real-time
+TPF-JAM-TOOL is a low-latency online jamming tool designed to connect up to sixteen musicians in different locations to play together in near real-time.

-(Mac only).
+(Mac only)

 A key feature of the tool is its ability to transmit communication and musical signals via binaural 3D audio over headphones, creating a more natural and immersive listening experience.

 This was the primary motivation to integrate the 3D audio research '[Ambisonics at ICST](https://ambisonics.ch/)' into the telematic applications in the [spatial-discontinuities-in-telematic-performances](https://www.zhdk.ch/en/researchproject/575742) project.